breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 - Pushdown automata
 - Petri nets

-We will now show a few examples of how to simulate a state machine using matrix multiplication.
-Here, the state only carries a binary or integer value, but we can also imagine it carrying other "messages" around the graph:
+We now attempt to show a few examples simulating a state machine using matrix multiplication.
+For illustrative purposes, the state simply holds a vector of binary or integer values, however we can also imagine it carrying other "messages" around the graph in a similar manner, using their corresponding algebras.
+Here, we will use the boolean algebra, for multiplication:

 ## Linear chains